hadeelomar/hadeelomar/README.md

 }
 ```

-💻 In my final year of my studies, my passion lies in back-end development and distributed systems.
-I'm fascinated by the architecture that powers modern applications - from designing efficient APIs and optimising database queries to building scalable server-side solutions that handle real-world traffic.
-I'm also seeking graduate roles where I can contribute to building robust, high-performance systems whilst learning from experienced engineers.
+I'm in my final year of my studies, and my main interest is in back-end development and distributed systems.
+There's something really cool about building the infrastructure that keeps apps running smoothly - designing APIs that make sense, optimising databases and making systems that can handle thousands of requests without breaking a sweat.
+With my background in engineering, understanding how software talks to hardware, how signals get processed and how physical systems integrate with code?
+I believe that's where the real magic happens.

 ## 📍 What Am I Doing?

-- 🎓 Studying: Computer Systems Engineering at Queen Mary University of London
+- 🎓 Studying: Computer Systems Engineering @ Queen Mary University of London
 - 📱 Developing: full-stack development skills, building on my iOS Engineering internship experience at Warner Bros.
 Discovery (HBO Max)
 - 🚀 Learning: architectural patterns, CI/CD pipelines, cloud infrastructure and embedded systems development
-- 💡 Final year project: developing SpatialSocket - a WebSocket-based API in Flask for real-time server-side spatial audio processing and binaural rendering
+- 💡 Final year project: developing SpatialSocket - a WebSocket-based API in Flask for real-time server-side spatial audio processing and binaural rendering (think VR experiences or immersive gaming, but with the heavy audio processing happening on the server instead of straining the user's devices)

 ## 🔧 Technologies & Tools